-Every Discover Corps trip is led by an English-speaking local host who knows exactly how and where the spirit of the country moves.
+Every Discover Corps trip is led by an English-speaking local guide who knows exactly how and where the spirit of the country moves.
 Since we’ve worked together for years, they’re more than just staff; they’re part of our extended family.
 As our guest, they’ll welcome you into that family and show you unparalleled hospitality and service.

-Since our hosts live in their countries, they are unmatched in their depth of knowledge about the country and in their passion to share it with visitors.
+Since our guides live in their countries, they are unmatched in their depth of knowledge about the country and in their passion to share it with visitors.
 In addition to the adventures you encounter, they’ll sweep you into both organized and spontaneous discussions that provoke a deeper understanding of life in that country.
 Below are our primary guides on some of our trips (please note that guides can vary from group to group):